hgmich/slipway_jsx_experimental/README.md

 ## Optional Inputs

+- `utils_js`: A string containing javascript that adds utility functions to the `utils` object in scope.
 - `data`: Data which the JSX can bind to.
 - `fonts`: An array of fonts used by the JSX.
 If only one font is specified it will be used as the default font.
 - `debug`: Whether to draw bounding boxes to help with debugging.